polarvector/ATB/Notes.md

 >spam()\
 >print(no_of_eggs)

-**However**, this won't happen if there's an assignment statement within the function
+**However**, this won't happen if there's an assignment statement within the function and will throw a 'variable referenced before assignment' error.

 >def spam():\
 >&nbsp;&nbsp;&nbsp;&nbsp;print(no_of_eggs)\